MonashDeepNeuron/HPC-Training/src/chapter6/job-batching.md

     hello_world.py
 ```

 > Here is a comprehensive [documentation](https://spark.apache.org/docs/3.5.0/submitting-applications.html#launching-applications-with-spark-submit) of all `spark-submit` options.
 We will not look into the detail of it (If you need to find any command, it should be better to look directly into the documentation itself).
+>
-Instead, we will focus on M3 and see how we can bundle and submit everything as Slurm jobs.
+> We will focus on M3 and see how we can bundle and submit everything as Slurm jobs.

 ## Slurm and Spark